pbloem/profane-tmesis/flash-fiction-2011.md

 <p>&lsquo;Where is your God now, Priest?!&rsquo; It is a maniacal cry.
 The creature shouts the words without understanding them.
 It knows the language, but it lacks the experience required for a natural intonation.</p>

-<p>'Actually&hellip;&rsquo;, father Dmitri stands in the doorway with a lit Molotov cocktail rigged from a bottle of cleaning alcohol.
+<p>&lsquo;Actually&hellip;&rsquo;, father Dmitri stands in the doorway with a lit Molotov cocktail rigged from a bottle of cleaning alcohol. &lsquo;I don't believe in God.&rsquo;
 </p>